 It sometimes happens that a concrete representation requires equality between two distinct subtrees within a view.
 A merge lens is one way to preserve this invariant when the abstract view is updated.
-In the get direction, the merge lens takes a tree with two (equal) branches and deletes one of them.
-In the put direction, merge copies the updated value of the remaining branch to both branches in the concrete view.
+In the get direction, merge takes a tree with two (equal) branches and deletes one of them.
+In the putback direction, merge copies the updated value of the remaining branch to both branches in the concrete view.